octanner/ios-team/swift-style-guide.md

 There should be one blank line between methods to aid in visual clarity and organization.
 There should be two blank lines between classes or extensions within the same file.
 End files with an empty line.

 Use `// MARK: -`s to categorize methods into functional groupings and protocol implementations.
 Place two blank lines above the mark unless it is the first statement in the body.
 Place one blank line after the mark.

-Whitespace within methods should be used to separate functionality (though often this can indicate an opportunity to split the method into several, smaller methods).

-Place private methods inside a private extension, below the main definition.

-**For example:**
+In smaller files (say less that 100ish LOC), the code should be easy enough to follow that `// MARK` is unecessary.

+For example, assuming the file is larger than 100 LOC:

 ```swift
 public class DelayOperation: Operation {